rails/rails/guides/source/action_controller_overview.md

 If your user sessions don't store critical data or don't need to be around for long periods (for instance if you just use the flash for messaging), you can consider using ActionDispatch::Session::CacheStore.
 This will store sessions using the cache implementation you have configured for your application.
 The advantage of this is that you can use your existing cache infrastructure for storing sessions without requiring any additional setup or administration.
 The downside, of course, is that the sessions will be ephemeral and could disappear at any time.

-Read more about session storage in the "Security Guide":security.html.
+Read more about session storage in the [Security Guide](security.html).

 If you need a different session storage mechanism, you can change it in the `config/initializers/session_store.rb` file: